radixdlt/typescript-radix-engine-toolkit/README.md

 # About

-This library brings the same support offered to Rust for transaction construction and validation, transaction decompilation, manifest parsing, **S**crypto **B**inary **O**bject **R**epresentation (SBOR) encoding and decoding, address derivations, and more to TypeScript and JavaScript through a [Rust backend](https://www.github.com/radixdlt/radix-engine-toolkit) that powers it all.
+This library brings the same support offered to Rust for transaction construction, validation, and decompilation, manifest parsing, **S**crypto **B**inary **O**bject **R**epresentation (SBOR) encoding and decoding, address derivations, and more to TypeScript and JavaScript through a [Rust backend](https://www.github.com/radixdlt/radix-engine-toolkit) that powers it all.
 The following is a list of the features offered by this library:

-* Offline transaction construction and transaction manifest construction.
+- Offline transaction construction and transaction manifest construction.
-* Cryptographic primitives for signing and notarizing transactions.
+- Cryptographic primitives for signing and notarizing transactions.
-* Static (offline) transaction validation
+- Static (offline) transaction validation.
-* The ability to convert manifests into their Abstract Syntax Tree (AST) representation which allows for them to be inspected and analyzed.
+- The ability to convert manifests into their Abstract Syntax Tree (AST) representation and back to their string representation.
-* Full support for all flavors of SBOR allowing clients to perform SBOR encoding and decoding.
+- Full support for all flavors of SBOR allowing clients to perform SBOR encoding and decoding.
-* The ability to perform deterministic mapping of public keys to virtual account addresses, virtual component addresses, and Olympia account addresses.
+- The ability to perform deterministic mapping of public keys to virtual account addresses, virtual component addresses, and Olympia account addresses.
+In addition to the ability to perform the deterministic mapping from Olympia account addresses to Babylon account addresses
-* All of the needed features to build a complete programmatic wallet as evident by the iOS and Android wallet which utilize Radix Engine Toolkit wrappers in their respective languages.
+- All of the needed features to build a complete programmatic wallet as evident by the iOS and Android wallet which utilize Radix Engine Toolkit wrappers in their respective languages.

 # Functionality

 This section discusses the raw functionality offered by the TypeScript Radix Engine Toolkit and provides examples for how they can be achieved in code.

 ## Convert Manifest

 The most common format for transaction manifests is the string format seen in Radix Transaction Manifest `.rtm` files and in other places as well.
 However, there does exist another format for representing manifests: the `Parsed` format.

 While the `String` format of manifests focuses heavily on being easily human-readable with some focus on ease of parsing and lexing, the `Parsed` format focuses more heavily on being very machine-readable where it should be relatively easy for machines to understand, process, and work with the `Parsed` format.
 The `Parsed` format is a JSON format for the instructions of transaction manifests that represents instructions as an Abstract Syntax Tree (AST).